xavierxeon/CertAdmin/README.md

         * passwd: a file that contains the users and the passwords matching the created client certificates (user this file a as the authorization file for your webserver)
         * private: a directory containing the certificate and private key for both the CA and the server
         * public: a directory containing the p12 certificates and password files for the clients
+            * keep these files secure. zou can for exampe use gpg to distributes the certificates and passwords to your users

     * if you provide your own ca file, copy it into the private folder and change the names/ca entry in the JSON file accordingly

 * after you have edited your JSON file and run certadmin for a second time (with a command)
     * the command will execute if you already have a ca file
-    * if not, a ca file will be generated (follow the onscreen instruction)
+    * if not, a ca file will be generated (follow the onscreen instruction) nad then your command will be executed